OST-Observatory/weather_station_website/README.md

 ## Configure Apache web server

 We will deploy the website using the Gunicorn Unix socket defined above on an Apache web server.
 The Apache reverse proxy functionality will be used for this purpose.

+The website should be available on a specific subpage.
+In our case this is "weather_station".
+For this to work the variable 'FORCE_SCRIPT_NAME' in 'settings_production.py' is set to '/weather_station'.

 ### 1. Activate proxy modules